Populist TikTok influencer causes stir in Israeli politics - I24NEWS

 Campaign against exorbitant rent thrown into disarray by revelation party leader is a property owner

-Mokhtar, who has over 80,000 followers on TikTok, highlighted her generation's unenviable ... at the housing market with frequent references to her own struggles.
+Mokhtar, who has over 80,000 followers on TikTok, highlighted her generation's struggles with the housing market with frequent references to her own frustrations.

-However, following a TV report revealing that she owned property, she acknowledged that her father bought her an apartment in the coastal city of Haifa for NIS 825,000 shekels.
+However, following a TV report revealing that she owned property, she acknowledged that her father bought her an apartment in the coastal city of Haifa for 825,000 shekels ($239,516).

 "My father bought this apartment with his pension money.
 My father will be poor because he takes care of his children," Mokhtar said.